Power Sources, Models, Sustainability, Infrastructure and the Market

 - Introduction

-- Cost of components
+- The cost of components

 - Summary